Control unit: Integrating with the computer

 All modern CPUs have control logic to attach the CPU to the rest of the computer.
 In modern computers, this is usually a bus controller.
 When an instruction reads or writes memory, the control unit either controls the bus directly, or controls a bus controller.
 Many modern computers use the same bus interface for memory, input and output.
 This is called "memory-mapped I/O".
 To a programmer, the registers of the I/O devices appear as numbers at specific memory addresses. x86 PCs use an older method, a separate I/O bus accessed by I/O instructions.

 A modern CPU also tends to include an interrupt controller.
 It handles interrupt signals from the system bus.
 The control unit is the part of the computer that responds to the interrupts.

 There is often a cache controller to cache memory.
 The cache controller and the associated cache memory is often the largest physical part of a modern, higher-performance CPU.
-When the memory, bus or cache is shared with other CPUs, the control logic must communicate with them to assure that no computer ever gets out-of-date old data.
+When the memory, bus or cache is shared with other CPUs, the control logic must communicate with them to assure that no computer ever gets out-of-date data.

 Many historic computers built some type of input and output directly into the control unit.
 For example, many historic computers had a front panel with switches and lights directly controlled by the control unit.
 These let a programmer directly enter a program and debug it.
 In later production computers, the most common use of a front panel was to enter a small bootstrap program to read the operating system from disk.
-This was annoying.
-So, front panels were replaced by bootstrap programs in read-only memory.
+Front panels were replaced by bootstrap programs in read-only memory.

 Most PDP-8 models had a data bus designed to let I/O devices borrow the control unit's memory read and write logic.
 This reduced the complexity and expense of high speed I/O controllers, e.g. for disk.

 The Xerox Alto had a multitasking microprogrammable control unit that performed almost all I/O. This design provided most of the features of a modern PC with only a tiny fraction of the electronic logic.
 The dual-thread computer was run by the two lowest-priority microthreads.
 These performed calculations whenever I/O was not required.
 High priority microthreads provided (in decreasing priority) video, network, disk, a periodic timer, mouse, and keyboard.
 The microprogram did the complex logic of the I/O device, as well as the logic to integrate the device with the computer.
-For the actual hardware I/O, the microprogram read and wrote shift registers for most I/O, sometimes with resistor networks and transistors to shift output voltage levels (e.g. for video).
+For the actual hardware I/O, the microprogram read and write shift registers for most I/O, sometimes with resistor networks and transistors to shift output voltage levels (e.g. for video).
 To handle outside events, the microcontroller had microinterrupts to switch threads at the end of a thread's cycle, e.g. at the end of an instruction, or after a shift-register was accessed.
 The microprogram could be rewritten and reinstalled, which was very useful for a research computer.